kserve/kserve/docs/samples/custom-domain/README.md

 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#deploy-kfserving).
 2. Your cluster's Istio Ingress gateway must be network accessible.
-3. You have a custom domain configured to route incoming traffic to the cluster's Ingress gateway.
+3. You have a custom domain configured to route incoming traffic either to the Cloud provided Kubernetes Ingress gateway or the istio-ingressgateway / kfserving-ingressgateway's IP address / Load Balancer.

 ## Create the Ingress resource

+#### Note: This step is only necessary if using a domain that is configured to route incoming traffic to the cluster's Kubernetes Ingress.
+For example, many cloud platforms provide default domains which route to a Kuberenetes Ingress.
+If using a domain that is routed to the `istio-ingressgateway`, you can skip this step.

+#### Note: Use `kfserving-ingressgatway` instead of `istio-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

-Edit the `knative-ingress.yaml` file to add your custom wildcard domain to the `spec.rules.host` section, replacing `<*.custom_domain>` with your custom wildcard domain.
-This is so that all incoming network traffic from your custom domain and any subdomain is routed to the `kfserving-ingressgateway`.
+Edit the `kfserving-ingress.yaml` file to add your custom wildcard domain to the `spec.rules.host` section, replacing `<*.custom_domain>` with your custom wildcard domain.
+This is so that all incoming network traffic from your custom domain and any subdomain is routed to the `istio-ingressgateway`.

 ```
 apiVersion: networking.k8s.io/v1beta1
 kind: Ingress
 metadata:
-  name: knative-ingress
+  name: kfserving-ingress
   namespace: istio-system
 spec:
   rules: